70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 landmarks of Italy: Villa Adriana, Tivoli

-The Villa Adriana in Tivoli is one of the most magnificent and well-preserved Roman architecture and engineering examples.
-It was built during the 2nd century AD by Emperor Hadrian as a retreat from Rome and is now a UNESCO World Heritage site.
+The Villa Adriana in Tivoli is one of the most magnificent and well-preserved examples of Roman architecture and engineering.
+Emperor Hadrian built it in the 2nd century AD as a retreat from Rome, and it is now a UNESCO World Heritage site.

 One of the highlights of the Villa Adriana is the extensive gardens, which feature a variety of landscapes and water features, such as pools and canals.
 The gardens were considered a masterpiece of landscaping and engineering.
 They provided an escape from the heat and noise of Rome.

-Visitors to the Villa Adriana can marvel at the engineering feats of the ancient Romans and imagine what life was like during the height of the Roman Empire.
+Visitors to Villa Adriana can marvel at the ancient Romans’ engineering feats and imagine what life was like during the height of the Roman Empire.

 The site is an excellent destination for those interested in history, art, and architecture and anyone who wants to experience the beauty of one of the world’s most magnificent examples of ancient engineering.